 - Request students share their availability prior to group formation so that students with similar schedules can be grouped together.

-- Provide access to virtual meeting spaces in a web conferencing platform (e.g., MS Teams, Webex, Zoom).
+- Provide access to virtual meeting spaces through a web conferencing platform (e.g., MS Teams, Webex, Zoom).

 - Require that students take turns picking the venue and time of the meeting.